My work can be divided into two projects: The Sphere and A theory of perspective

 The mission of The Sphere is to promote self-refection, the respect to others, the curiosity to what cause us fear, and the courage to cut harmful things.
 The targets are people who are suffering (or creating suffering to others), yet resist others’ supports to maintain status quo.
 This includes abusers and people with learned helplessness.
 The method is to equip their friends and loved ones the skills and knowledge to help them change their mind.
-For starter, read about social work case management and consequentialism.

 This project is written in Vietnamese.
 Its website attracted ~30k people in past year (~160 on average per day).
 Many of them are human right activists, psychologists, religion practitioners, academic researchers, artists, etc.

 What will The Sphere do?